Adversarial Exposure Attack on Diabetic Retinopathy Imagery Grading: Introduction

 \section{Introduction}

-Diabetic retinopathy (DR) is the leading cause of vision impairment and blindness among working-age adults globally \cite{lee2015epidemiology}.
-DR is an eye disease associated with diabetes and if DR can be detected in time, the progression to vision loss can be slowed or even averted.
-Currently, the DR detection is primarily a manual process that is time-consuming and requires trained clinicians to evaluate the digital retinal fundus images (RFIs).
-Time is the essence here because delayed results can lead to delayed treatment, or even lost follow-up communication.
-Therefore, the need for an automated DR detection and screening method has long been recognized.
+Diabetic Retinopathy (DR) is the leading cause of vision impairment and blindness among working-age adults globally \cite{lee2015epidemiology,ShuWeiTing2017}.
+DR is an eye disease associated with diabetes and, if detected and graded in time, its progression to vision loss can be slowed or even averted.
+Currently, DR grading is primarily a manual process that is time-consuming and requires trained clinicians to evaluate digital retinal fundus images (RFIs).
+Time is of the essence here because delayed results can lead to delayed treatment, or even lost follow-up communication.
+Therefore, the need for an automatic DR grading and screening method has long been recognized.

-DNN-based automated medical imagery recognition has become more popular nowadays, as an aid to human experts.
-With the fast development of DNN-based image analysis and recognition techniques, we are allowing less human intervention and over time, the recognition system can become fully automated.
-DR detection based on retinal fundus image analysis is one such popular domain where automated DNN-based system is deployed \cite{gulshan2016development,mansour2018deep,gargeya2017automated}.
-For example, Kaggle built a DR detection competition and the DR is labeled as five levels: `0' for no DR, `1' for mild DR, `2' for moderate DR, `3' for severe DR, and `4' for proliferative DR, which has draw great attention \cite{kaggledr}.
+Following the theoretical evolution of deep neural networks (DNN), DNN-based automatic medical imagery analysis has become vastly popular in recent years~\cite{gulshan2016development,mansour2018deep}, as an aid to human experts.
+With the fast development of DNN-based image analysis and recognition techniques, less human intervention is required and, over time, the recognition systems can become fully automated.
+DR grading based on retinal fundus image analysis is one such popular domain where automatic DNN-based systems are deployed~\cite{li2019canet,He2020CABNet}.
+For example, Kaggle introduced a DR detection competition where the DR severity is labeled as one of the five levels: `0' for no DR, `1' for mild DR, `2' for moderate DR, `3' for severe DR, and `4' for proliferative DR~\cite{kaggledr}.
+This competition has drawn significant attention and supported a series of DR grading works~\cite{li2019canet}.
+Moreover, as indicated in \cite{gulshan2016development}, DNN has been used as an assessment of diabetic retinopathy so that patients can bypass the need to wait weeks for an ophthalmologist to review the retinal images.

-With its apparent advantage of being efficient, the DNN-based DR detection does have some caveats, especially when faced with fundus images that exhibit various degradations.
-Low quality fundus images can lead to higher uncertainty in clinical observation and a risk of misdiagnosis.
-One major cause of low quality in retinal fundus images is uneven illumination or exposure.
-This is partly caused by the fact that the retina cannot be illuminated internally and both incident and reflected imaging beams have to traverse the pupil and partly by the spherical geometry of the eye that creates significant inter-reflection, resulting in shading artifacts \cite{shen2020understanding}.